-The structured notes issued by the Company, which are classified as financial liabilities designated at fair value through profit or loss, represented 71% (USD11.0 billion) of the Company's total liabilities as at 31 March 2021.
-The derivative financial instruments entered into by the Company for hedging purposes represented 25% (USD4.0 billion) of total assets and 29% (USD4.4 billion) of total liabilities respectively as at 31 March 2021, of which USD70.1 million derivative assets and USD151.0 million derivative liabilities are classified as level 3 derivative financial instruments.
+The structured notes issued by the Company, which are classified as financial liabilities designated at fair value through profit or loss, represented 80% (USD9.2 billion) of the Company's total liabilities as at 31 March 2022.
+The derivative financial instruments entered into by the Company for hedging purposes represented 8% (USD1.0 billion) of total assets and 20% (USD2.3 billion) of total liabilities respectively as at 31 March 2022, of which USD28.1 million derivative financial assets and USD421.4 million derivative financial liabilities are classified as level 3 derivative financial instruments.

 The Level 2 and Level 3 financial instruments are valued based on valuation models and certain inputs other than quoted prices.
 When inputs other than observable quoted prices are used, it often involves the exercise of judgement and the use of estimates, particularly in the case for Level 3 financial instruments with significant unobservable inputs.
 In addition, significant judgment is applied in determining the inputs and assumptions in the valuation of financial liabilities designated at fair value through profit or loss which includes Own Credit Adjustment ("OCA").
-As such, the key area of focus on our audit was on the valuation of financial instruments with significant involved in unobservable inputs and assumptions used in valuation models, including the OCA calculation.
+As such, the key area of focus on our audit was on the valuation of financial instruments with significant judgments involved in unobservable inputs and assumptions used in valuation models, including the OCA calculation.

 As part of our audit, we assessed the key management controls over the valuation of all level 2 and level 3 financial instruments, including those within the model validation process and the independent price verification process.
-Further, for selected samples of financial instruments, we involved our internal valuation specialists to assess the reasonableness of key assumptions and inputs used by management, including the development of the OCA curve.
+Further, for selected samples of financial instruments, we involved our internal valuation specialists to assess the reasonableness of key assumptions and inputs used by management, including the OCA methodology and computation.
 Additionally, we performed an independent valuation, for selected financial instruments, by reference to alternative valuation methods used by other market participants to develop our own range of values.
 We also assessed the adequacy of the disclosures in relation to the valuation of financial instruments.
-The related disclosures are made in Notes 15 Financial liabilities designated at fair value through profit or loss, Note 18 Financial risk management objectives and policies (d) Derivative financial instruments, and Note 19 Fair value of financial instruments to the financial statements.
+The related disclosures are made in Note 15 Financial liabilities designated at fair value through profit or loss, Note 18 Financial risk management objectives and policies (d) Derivative financial instruments, and Note 19 Fair value of financial instruments to the financial statements.